pankaj6apr/roamrPrivacy/README.md

 # Privacy Policy
 **Last Updated:** [Mar 6, 2025]

-Thank you for using **RoamR**.
+Thank you for using our app.
 This Privacy Policy explains how we handle your information when you use our App.

 ---

 ### **1. No Personal Data Collection**
 RoamR does not collect, store, or share any personal information.
-The App operates entirely offline, and all data you create (e.g., travel logs, photos, notes) is stored locally on your device.
+The App operates entirely offline, and all data you create is stored locally on your device.

 ---

 ### **2. Local Data Storage**
-All data you enter into the App (e.g., travel logs and notes) is stored only on your device.
+All data you enter into the App is stored only on your device.
 We do not have access to this data, and it is not transmitted to any external servers.

 ---

 ### **3. No Third-Party Services**
-RoamR does not integrate with any third-party services that collect or process user data.
+We use gemini as the AI assistant for chat inside the app.
+If you don't use it, there is no other way for any other third-party services to collect or process user data.

 ---